 DNS stands for domain name system, the largest database in the world, containing all registration information pertaining to every domain name in existence.
 A DNS server, also commonly referred to as a name server, is simply a web server that is equipped with software that allows it to connect and or interact with this database on a regular basis.
 Data contained within the domain name system includes but is not limited to information related to the web host, the domain registrant, and the active name servers for the domain.
-Every domain name has at least two name servers, provided by the hosting provider, and ultimately allow the site to be broadcast on the Internet.
+Every domain name has at least two name servers, provided by a hosting provider.

 Understanding Name Servers

 There are literally tens of thousands of DNS servers located throughout the world that each contain a portion of the domain name system database.
 To maintain redundancy and security of this database there are also 13 root DNS servers that contain the entirety of the database on each server.
 There are two main types of DNS servers – primary DNS servers and secondary DNS servers.
 It should be noted that any web server can be used as a DNS server, and any DNS server can be designated as a primary or secondary server.
 The server administrator has the choice of designating a server as a primary or secondary server, and it is even possible for a single server to be used as a primary server in a zone, while simultaneously being used as a secondary server in another zone.

 What are Primary DNS Servers?